Paintersrp/keepstack/README.md

    `log://` to write a base64-encoded payload to the API logs instead of delivering mail.
-The fallback prints `mail.digest` log entries that include the rendered subject line and a base64 body so you can confirm the template output by running `just logs` without a live SMTP relay.
+The fallback prints `mail.digest` log entries that include the rendered subject line and a base64 body so you can confirm the template output by running `make logs` without a live SMTP relay.

 ### Enabling the scheduled digest